lparry/travel-blog/source/_posts/2015-05-11-more-schooling-in-xela.markdown

 with barely enough space to open the door with a bed, a card table and a little plastic stool that needed to be moved out of the way to open or close the door;
 not exactly a good study environment.
-I felt like this family was only taking homestay students for the money (however small).
+I felt like this family was only taking homestay students for the money (however little).
 In the end when I left, Marvin Jr (the teenage son), was the only person around so I said goodbye and thank you to him.
 I felt so little connection to the whole family that I really didn't give a shit if I said goodbye to them or not.